 Let’s supplement the above 80 Top Openings with a shortlist of runners-up.
 These are additional notable hotels, lodges, and resorts launched in 2018.

 Africa & Middle East

-Al Manara, A Luxury Collection Hotel Saraya Aqaba, in Jordan (image below right).
-Set to open April 1, 2018.
+Al Manara, A Luxury Collection Hotel Saraya Aqaba, Jordan.

 Asia & Pacific

 Ayana Komodo Resort, Komodo, Indonesia (image below left).

 AVANI Sunset Coast Samui Resort & Villas, Koh Samui, Thailand.